Data Roaming Plans Singapore – Starhub DataTravel vs Singtel ReadyRoam vs M1 Data Passport

 $25 Data Passport countries: Brazil, China, Germany, India, Italy, Japan, Netherlands, Russia, South Korea, Spain, United Kingdom

-If the country you’re going to qualifies for the $10 Data Passport, it’s super worth it since it’s basically $12 (including $2 activation fee) for a ton of data.
+If the country you’re going to qualifies for the $10 Data Passport, it’s super worth it since it’s basically $15 (including $5 one-time activation fee) for a ton of data.
 Surprisingly, even the US falls in this category.

 Unfortunately, popular destinations like Japan and China fall under the $25 category, which makes it a bit pricey, though you can still get your money’s worth if you do use a lot of data anyway.